Sabicool/Medicine/02 Rotations/Intensive Care Unit.md

 	- Most critically ill patients will have elevated troponin levels.
 Checking troponin on every patient will generate false-positive results and lead to iatrogenic harm
 - Sedation
 	- Propofol
-		- Easily & rapidly titrated.
+		- Easily & rapidly titrated
-		- May cause hypotension, but this can be counteracted with an infusion of low-dose norepinephrine (e.g. ~0-8 mcg/min).
+		- May cause hypotension, but this can be counteracted with an infusion of low-dose norepinephrine (e.g. ~0-8 mcg/min)
 		- Use of high propofol doses for prolonged periods of time may cause hypertriglyceridemia and a risk of propofol infusion syndrome.
-Over extended periods of time, it's ideal to wean the dose down to <50 mcg/kg/min.
+Over extended periods of time, it's ideal to wean the dose down to <50 mcg/kg/min
 	- Dexmedetomidine
 		 - The major advantage of dexmedetomidine is that it doesn't suppress respiration, making it safe to use in a non-intubated patient
 			 - Therefore, dexmedetomidine may be continued _throughout_ the weaning process (unlike propofol, which must be shut off prior to extubation)